hvwaldow/git-novice-hvw/episodes/07-ignore.md

 On branch main
 Untracked files:
   (use "git add <file>..." to include in what will be committed)

-	a.png
-	b.png
+        a.png        b.png        password.txt tmp/
-	c.png
-	pictures/

 nothing added to commit but untracked files present (use "git add" to track)
 ```

 Putting these files under version control would be a waste of disk space.
-What's worse,
+Having
-having them all listed could distract us from changes that actually matter,
+them all listed could distract us from changes that actually matter, so let's
-so let's tell Git to ignore them.
+tell Git to ignore them.

 We do this by creating a file in the root directory of our project called `.gitignore`: